uidaholib/main-web-redesign_draft/content/covid19/impact.md

 The University of Idaho Library is committed to serving the research and learning needs of our campus community while also minimizing the risk of novel coronavirus (COVID-19) for U of I students, staff, faculty, and library personnel.

-The Library is following a [phased reopening plan]({{ site.lib-media }}/about/LibraryReopeningExternal070620.pdf){:target="_blank"} guided by Idaho Rebounds, university plans, library best practices, and public health guidance.
+The Library is following guidance by Idaho Rebounds, university plans, library best practices, and public health guidelines.
-Information about the larger U of I response to COVID-19 can be found at <https://www.uidaho.edu/vandal-health-clinic/coronavirus>.
+For the most up-to-date information about the University's response, please visit [U of I Coronavirus page](https://www.uidaho.edu/vandal-health-clinic/coronavirus).

 <div class="text-center">
   <a href="#{{ 'Library Public Space Guidelines' | slugify }}" class="btn btn-outline-pride-gold btn-sm my-1">Public Space Guidelines</a>